JohnCoene/javascript-for-r/7-01-webpack-npm-intro.Rmd

 Managing the structure of JavaScript projects can be tricky.
 One does not want to place 2,000 lines of code in a single file, but splitting JavaScript code into multiple files is complicated.

-While writing an R package, one is free to organise the functions in different files as their content (functions, data, etc.) is ultimately loaded into the global environment with `library` by the user of the package.
+While writing an R package, one is free to organise the functions in different files as their content (functions, data, etc.) is ultimately loaded into the global \index{environment} with `library` by the user of the package.

 In JavaScript, one does not have the luxury of writing code across different files to then call `library()` in the web browser, so all the functions, and variables are available.
 In this paradigm, individual files have to be loaded separately in the browser (as shown below).